Sustainable Wallets That Are Actually Stylish

 My New Everyday Essential

 After much deliberation, and trying out a few of these incredible options, I finally found my perfect match.
 For my everyday carry, I actually ended up with a gorgeous bifold from Corkor.
 The natural texture, the lightweight feel, and the knowledge that it came from a regenerative source just made me so happy.
-It鈥檚 slim, holds all my cards and a bit of cash, and it鈥檚 a constant reminder that choosing better for the planet doesn't mean sacrificing style or quality.
+It slim, holds all my cards and a bit of cash, and it a constant reminder that choosing better for the planet doesn't mean sacrificing style or quality.

-I still use my Matt & Nat cardholder for my Presto card, and I'm always admiring my brother's Recycled Firefighter wallet 鈥?it just has so much character.
+I still use my Matt & Nat cardholder for my Presto card, and I'm always admiring my brother's Recycled Firefighter wallet - it just has so much character.
 The point is, there are so many thoughtful, beautiful, and sustainable options out there now.
 You don't have to settle for the status quo just because that's what you've always done.
 My little coffee shop mishap might have been embarrassing at the time, but it led me to some really cool discoveries and a much more conscious choice.

 So, take a peek at my own wallet.
 Is it time for a refresh?
 Are you ready to carry something that aligns with my values and still looks fantastic?
 I promise you, the options are out there, and they're more stylish than you think.
 Have you tried any of these brands, or do you have a favorite sustainable wallet I should know about?
 Let me know in the comments below!

-Sustainable Fashion Blogger, Toronto
+Warmly, Emma Chen Sustainable Fashion Blogger, Toronto